binoy638/express-typescript-boilerplate/readme.md

-# Starter Express app with typescript and docker for development & production.
+# Starter Express app with typescript

 ## Running the app in the development mode